GatotKaca-token/token-list/README.md

 - **Discord:** [https://discord.gg/gatotkacatoken](https://discord.gg/vtHsSEDQ4t)

 ## Security and Audits
-The GKC token smart contract has been audited by Cemara Private Equity, ensuring its security and reliability.
+The GATCO token smart contract has been audited by Cemara Private Equity, ensuring its security and reliability.

 ## How to Buy
-GKC tokens can be purchased on [[Dexlab](https://v3.dexlab.space/pools)], [[Jupiter](https://jup.ag/)], and directly through our website using supported wallets like MetaMask.
+GATCO tokens can be purchased on [[Dexlab](https://v3.dexlab.space/pools)], [[Jupiter](https://jup.ag/)], and directly through our website using supported wallets like Jupiter, Solflare.

 ## Contributing
 Contributions are welcome!
 By contributing to this project, you agree to the Developer Certificate of Origin (DCO).